w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)

-Negative statements will lead to a dispute, and if there are false negatives whoever will be on the wrong side (once the dispute is resolved) will be slashed.
-False positives can also happen, those actors responsible for it will also be slashed and whoever reported the case will get a bounty.
-In order to detect false positives, PoV information must be available after the block has been added to the relay chain so that validators can check the work.
-PoVs are expected to be between 1 MB and 10 MB; as a consequence they are not included in blocks but they are part of the data availability scheme in which validators must prove that the inputs to their work will remain available.
+Negative statements will lead to a dispute, and if there are false negatives, whoever will be on the wrong side (once the dispute is resolved) will be slashed.
+False positives can also happen; those actors responsible for it will also be slashed.
+To detect false positives, PoV information must be available after the block has been added to the relay chain so that validators can check the work.
+PoVs are typically between 1 MB and 10 MB in size and are not included in the relaychain blocks.
+However, as a part of the data availability scheme, they are made available on the network for a certain period so that the validators can perform the required checks.

 ## Inclusion Pipeline